TuhinPatra633/Sparkling-Water-Delivery-Time-Prediction/README.md

 ## Overview

-This project aims to predict restaurant prices on Zomato using a distributed computing approach with Sparkling Water, a framework by H2O.ai that integrates H2O’s machine learning capabilities with Apache Spark.
+This project aims to predict delivery time on Zomato using a distributed computing approach with Sparkling Water, a framework by H2O.ai that integrates H2O’s machine learning capabilities with Apache Spark.
 By leveraging the power of a multinode Spark cluster, we can efficiently handle large datasets and complex computations, ensuring faster processing and model training.

 The project involves the following steps:
 1. Setting up a multinode Spark cluster.